almost/react-native-sqlite/README.md

 ## Database Location

-It will first look for the database filename you give in the Documents directory inside the app sandbox.
-If it doesn't find anything there it will look in the app bundle and try and copy it to the Documents directory.
-If it doesn't find the database in either places then it will create a new blank database in Documents directory.
+It will first look for the database filename you give in the `Documents` directory inside the app sandbox.
+If it doesn't find anything there it will look in the app bundle and try and copy it to the `Documents` directory.
+If it doesn't find the database in either place then it will create a new blank database in the `Documents` directory.

-In the future it should probably be made possible to open/create databases in the tmp and Libraries directories.
+In the future it should probably be made possible to open/create databases in the `tmp` and `Libraries` directories.

 ## Known Issues

 - I'm using events on RCTDeviceEventEmitter to pass back rows from queries, is this the best way to do it?
-- Doesn't supporting reading of BLOB fields right now.
+- Doesn't support reading of BLOB fields right now.
 I'm not entirely sure what would be the best way to pass back binary data.
 Maybe Base64?
 - Database needs to be closed manually.
 I'm not sure how I could do this automatically.